 Israeli Warplanes Launch Airstrikes On Southern Beirut

-(MENAFN- Nam News Network) BEIRUT, March 27 (NNN-Petra)– Israeli warplanes carried out a series of airstrikes early Friday targeting Beirut's southern suburbs, according to Lebanese security sources.
+Beirut, March 27 (Petra)-- Israeli warplanes carried out a series of airstrikes early Friday targeting Beirut's southern suburbs, according to Lebanese security sources.

 A Lebanese security source told the Jordan News Agency (Petra) correspondent in Beirut that the strikes began at dawn, hitting the towns of Hanine and Mansouri in southern Lebanon.